PopOff! Album Review: Taylor Swift’s Folklore Swift and Antonoff’s Folklore

 Just because Antonoff had success with other women doesn’t mean he’s a good match here.
 It’s hard to say who should get the credit or fault here because before Red she was so young that those songs sound age appropriate and slightly juvenile.
 But Swift has a strong female lyrical voice, that I argue doesn’t need help and much of the co-writing here and on previous records clashes with that authenticity in favor of hipness and clamoring for attention.
 Also with Antonoff delivering critical successes for Lana Del Rey on Norman Fucking Rockwell and Lorde on Melodrama you have to wonder… Who should get most of the credit on any of these albums?

 To be fair writing mainstream pop juggernauts these days is a different animal than penning personal solo singer-songwriter type songs like Joni Mitchell or Suzanne Vega.
 It actually has more in common with the Brill Building of the 50s/60s than anything of the 1980s I see referenced so often.
 So if you want hits in the streaming era you go with folks who have track record for and writing and producing them.
 But as I noted there are songs where you clearly hear two different songwriting voices clashing.
 But I’ll bestow the benefit of the doubt here considering her songwriting history and say she penned the majority of the lyrics.
 But in the future I would like to see her give herself a chance to write more adult material alone and also get a female producer, maybe Brandi Carlisle who did Tanya Tuckers last record.
-Because it doesn’t matter who Swift works with she know it will sell so sell something a little more risky and daring.
+Because it doesn’t matter who Swift works with she knows it will sell.
+So sell something a little more risky and daring.

 Now often times I will wait a few days and do a 3rd listen- but you know what?
 I don’t fee like it.
 I personally would rather eat a cheese sandwich and blast some music I know I enjoy.
 So I shall instead end with a short letter.